 Well, I don't know where the time goes.

-Jeb Bush asking donors to limit themselves to one million dollars so that it doesn't look like he's being influenced by big money.
+Plus, I tell you, I may save some of it for, like Bush, Jeb Bush asking donors to limit themselves to $1 million so that it doesn't look like he's being influenced by big money.